Sonderman/FlutterTestAndWidgetGalleryApp/README.md

-# widgettestgallery
+# widgetgallerytest

-A new Flutter project.
+A new Flutter application.

 ## Getting Started